whoisdsmith/AI-MTHRFCKR/README.md

 ### 2023-03-27

-*   [AI Tools Directory](https://aitoolsdirectory.com/)  - A directory of AI tools and resources that helps you discover and compare various tools in different categories related to artificial intelligence.

-*   [Architect.io](https://www.architect.io/)  - Architect.io is a platform that helps you to easily create, deploy and manage applications in the cloud using Kubernetes.

-*   [Business Generator](https://business-generator.vercel.app/?ref=producthunt)  - A simple and user-friendly tool that helps you to create a business plan and generate financial projections in just a few minutes.

-*   [Current Report](https://current.report/)  - A news and insights platform for the finance industry that delivers real-time news, data and analytics to traders, investors and analysts.

-*   [Design Tools AI](https://designtools.ai/)  - A design assistant powered by artificial intelligence that helps you to create and optimize designs for various platforms such as social media, websites, and ads.

-*   [Everyday AI Tools](https://everydayaitools.com/)  - A collection of free AI tools for everyday use that includes tools for image recognition, language translation, text summarization and more.

-*   [Fleetic](https://fleetic.com/)  - Fleetic is an AI-powered platform that helps fleet managers optimize and automate their fleet operations to improve efficiency and reduce costs.

-*   [Modly AI](https://www.modly.ai/)  - Modly AI is a chatbot platform that helps businesses automate their customer support and engagement using natural language processing and machine learning.

-*   [NeuralPen](https://neuralpen.net/)  - A neural network-based handwriting recognition tool that converts handwritten notes into digital text.

-*   [OpenAI Tube](https://openai.tube/)  - OpenAI Tube is a video platform that provides a curated collection of educational videos about artificial intelligence and related topics.

-*   [Punya.ai](https://punya.ai/)  - Punya.ai is a platform that enables businesses to create and deploy AI-powered chatbots for customer support, sales and marketing.

-*   [Realr AI](https://realr.ai/)  - A real estate platform that uses AI to provide accurate property valuations and market insights to real estate professionals.

-*   [WeLists](https://welists.co/)  - WeLists is a platform that enables businesses to create and share lists for different purposes such as marketing, content creation and more.
+*   [AI Tools Directory](https://aitoolsdirectory.com/)  - A Directory Of AI Tools And Resources That Helps You Discover And Compare Various Tools In Different Categories Related To Artificial Intelligence.

+*   [Architect.io](https://www.architect.io/)  - Architect.io Is A Platform That Helps You To Easily Create, Deploy And Manage Applications In The Cloud Using Kubernetes.

+*   [Business Generator](https://business-generator.vercel.app/?ref=producthunt)  - A Simple And User-friendly Tool That Helps You To Create A Business Plan And Generate Financial Projections In Just A Few Minutes.

+*   [Current Report](https://current.report/)  - A News And Insights Platform For The Finance Industry That Delivers Real-time News, Data And Analytics To Traders, Investors And Analysts.

+*   [Design Tools AI](https://designtools.ai/)  - A Design Assistant Powered By Artificial Intelligence That Helps You To Create And Optimize Designs For Various Platforms Such As Social Media, Websites, And Ads.

+*   [Everyday AI Tools](https://everydayaitools.com/)  - A Collection Of Free AI Tools For Everyday Use That Includes Tools For Image Recognition, Language Translation, Text Summarization And More.

+*   [Fleetic](https://fleetic.com/)  - Fleetic Is An AI-powered Platform That Helps Fleet Managers Optimize And Automate Their Fleet Operations To Improve Efficiency And Reduce Costs.

+*   [Modly AI](https://www.modly.ai/)  - Modly AI Is A Chatbot Platform That Helps Businesses Automate Their Customer Support And Engagement Using Natural Language Processing And Machine Learning.

+*   [NeuralPen](https://neuralpen.net/)  - A Neural Network-based Handwriting Recognition Tool That Converts Handwritten Notes Into Digital Text.

+*   [OpenAI Tools](https://openai.tube/)  - OpenAI Tools Chatgpt Tools Base On Openai.

+*   [Punya.ai](https://punya.ai/)  - Customize Your Own Version Of ChatGPT.

+*   [WeLists](https://welists.co/)  - WeLists Is A Platform That Enables Businesses To Create And Share Lists For Different Purposes Such As Marketing, Content Creation And More.

 ---